Statistical Aspects of SHAP: Functional ANOVA for Model Interpretation: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by NSF Grant DMS-1502640.
 We are grateful for helpful feedback provided by participants in a seminar at Arizona State University.
 Code supporting the tables and computational examples in this paper is available at \url{https://github.com/andrewherren/shap-anova-examples}.
+The first author's use of Claude in a recent iteration of this manuscript surfaced the connection between functional ANOVA and the Harsanyi dividend.